uselagoon/lagoon/TESTS.md

 ## 1. Locally

 During local development the best and easiest is to test locally.
-For that you need all microservices running `docker-compose up -d` and the MiniShift OpenShift running as well: `./startOpenShift.sh`.

-Now you can run tests, via ansible:

-    docker-compose run --rm tests ansible-playbook /ansible/tests/ALL.yaml
+All tests are started via make.
+Make will download and build all the requred dependencies.

+    make tests

-This would run all tests defined in `tests/playbooks/ALL.yaml`.
-If you like only to run a subset of the tests, it's best to define the path to the test that you like to run in the `docker-compose run` statement.
+This would run all tests defined.
+If you like only to run a subset of the tests, run `make tests-list` to see all tests that exist and run them individually like `make tests/node` to run the nodejs Docker Images tests

+In order to actually see what is happening inside the microservices, we can use `make logs`:

+		make logs

+Or only for a specific service:

+		make logs service=webhook-handler

+Sometimes you would like to see what is happening inside the Jenkins, it can be found here: http://localhost:8888/ (`admin`:`admin`)

 Sometimes you just would like to create another push webhook, without to wait for the git repo to be initialized and beeing pushed.
 For this case there is a small helper script `tests/playbooks/helpers/just-push.yaml` that will get the current head of the git repo and push a webhook push.
 It needs to know which git repo and branch you would like to check and push:

-		docker-compose exec tests ansible-playbook /ansible/tests/tests/helpers/just-push.yaml -e git_repo_name=node.git -e branch=develop
+		docker-compose -p lagoon exec tests ansible-playbook /ansible/tests/tests/helpers/just-push.yaml -e git_repo_name=node.git -e branch=develop

-In order to actually see what is happening inside the microservices, we can use `docker-compose logs`:

-		docker-compose logs -f

-Or only for a specific service:

-		docker-compose logs -f webhook-handler

-Sometimes you would like to see what is happening inside the Jenkins, it can be found here: http://localhost:8888/ (`admin`:`admin`)

 ## 2. Automated integration testing

-In order to test pull requests that are created against Lagoon, we have a full automatic integration test running on Jenkins here: http://lagoon-ci.amazeeio.cloud/.
-It is defined inside the `Jenkinsfile` and runs automatically for every pull request that is opened.
+In order to test pull requests that are created against Lagoon, we have a full automatic integration test running on TravisCI: https://travis-ci.org/amazeeio/lagoon.
+It is defined inside the `.travis.yml` and runs automatically for every pull request that is opened.

-This Jenkins Job will start a minishift and all services inside the Jenkins and run all tests against it, when everything is fine it will update the GitHub Pull Request with the result of the test.
+This will build all Images, start an OpenShift and run all tests

 ## 3. Real World Testing